 Hello, I’m Anne McCrossan.
 I live in St Ives in Cornwall UK.
 I am a writer and artist working primarily in ceramics.

-I focus on themes of origin, identity, meaning and value, looking at who we are, what we make and how we connect.
+My focus is on themes of origin, identity, meaning and value, looking at who we are, what we make and how we connect.

-I like firing synapses…because I believe that - in the digital world - how we connect, organise and power ourselves as one race, the human race in the face of AI, is a critical issue.
+I like ‘firing synapses’, sparking ideas that might help rewire how we see things,.because I believe that in the digital world, how we connect, organise and power ourselves as one race - the human race - in the face of AI, is a critical issue that requires deep examination.

-The actions we are all taking today happen in a speck in time - but together they are shaping humanity’s potential and its future at a critical inflection.
+The actions we are all taking today happen in a speck in time - but together they are shaping humanity’s potential and its future at a critical inflexion point.

 Never before have we co-existed with an intelligence equal to, or greater than, ourselves.
 I am compelled by that thought to make work that records this chapter this way, because we must remember and preserve, within ourselves, what it is to be human.